List of Super Heavy boosters: Super Heavy-based test articles

 B2.1 (not BN2.1) conducted three cryogenic tests on December 1, 2021, December 2, 2021, and December 3, 2021.

 B6.1 was originally intended to be the third flight-worthy Super Heavy, but was repurposed as a test tank.
 In May 2023, it was used to test the modified FTS system, after the FTS on B7 and S24 failed to destroy the vehicle.

 B7.1 was first cryogenically proof tested on 28 June 2022, and tested again on 19 July 2022.
 During a suspected pressurize to failure test two days later, it received minor damage.
 B7.1 was then moved to the Massey's test site in September 2022, and then scrapped in December 2023.

 Hot Stage Load Head (HSLH) was a test article designed to verify the structural integrity of the interstage of Super Heavy Boosters 9+.
 It was transported to the Massey's test site on July 30, 2023, before being loaded onto the Can Crusher testing device.
 In mid-October 2023, it was moved back to the production site, where it was disassembled.

 B14.1 is a test article consisting of a booster common dome and a forward section.
 After structural testing at Massey's, it was moved to the launch site on June 21, 2024, and lifted onto OLP-1.
 It was tested on June 26, followed by additional testing on June 27.
 It conducted additional testing on August 15.
 On August 17, it was returned to the production site, where it was scrapped on January 11, 2025.

 The Block 3 Header Tank Test Article was a Block 3 booster header tank tested at McGregor in 2025.

 B18.1 is a test article of the Block 3 aft section, including a Block 3 booster header tank.
 It was rolled to Massey's for testing on May 10, 2025.
 On September 19, 2025, it was damaged during a cryogenic test.

 B18.3 is a test article for the Block 3 forward section/vented interstage assembly.
+It was destroyed in January 2026 during a test at Massey's.